 The pectoralis muscles may become much tighter than normal, and repetitive stress may lead to irritation of the soft tissues found around the shoulder, causing pain.
+The posterior rotator cuff tendon (infraspinatus and teres minor) works to control the position of the humerus (upper arm bone) as it moves within the shoulder socket.

 Diagnosing Swimmers/Surfers Shoulder

 This is a straightforward condition which can be diagnosed through a physical examination.
 The first sign is the presence of anterior shoulder pain, which is most acute either during physical activity or immediately after a swimming or surfing session.
+The thoracic spine and cervical spine will also likely need to be checked to rule out other potential sources of shoulder pain.
+Thoracic spine mobility may be tight in people with swimmer’s shoulder, and this can lead to referred pain.

 During a physical examination, individuals may display bilateral abnormal scapula mispositioning which causes them to take on a round shouldered appearance.
 Impingement tests will be performed to confirm the diagnosis.